satori-com/satori-video-sdk-cpp/docs/tutorial.md

 **Discussion**
 With this function in place, you can change the feature size parameter, even when the bot is running.
 The new feature size takes effect the next time `process_image()` retrieves feature size from the bot context.
+The function also publishes an acknowledgement, which lets you confirm that the bot processed the message.

 ### Build the video bot
 1. Navigate to your `motion-detector-bot` directory.